Tuesday, December 20, 2016

 and noses, and whiskers, and ears, and claws.

-Mama picked up her wine, and was turning around,
+Mama refilled her wine, and was turning around,

 But her bundles of joy had begun to un-stack,